EVENTS & CONFERENCES: See Where We Will Be Next!

 What Lost Revenue Can Be Used For: General Government Services

-There are several expansions on the use of ARPA funds from the Interim Final Rule published in May 2021.
-Specifically, the final rule states that the funding can be used on “general government services,” which includes general government administration, staff, and administrative facilities.
+The final rule states that the funding can be used on “general government services,” which includes general government administration, staff, and administrative facilities.

 The Treasury’s explanation of using funds on general government services is as follows: